The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Method of analysis

-Instead of postulating an a priori $\psi(t; \Theta)$ function, one can describe galaxy evolution in terms of an arbitrary positive combination of $N$ stellar populations of different age and metallicity.
-This non-parametric approach is the one implemented in the \starlight\ code \citep{cid-fernandes2005}, employed in numerous spectroscopic studies based on SDSS, CALIFA, MaNGA, and other data sets.
-The advantage with respect to parametric codes is that the more flexible description of the SFH in general leads to better spectral fits, particularly in objects which undergo multiple star formation episodes (parametric codes have a hard time dealing with multi-modal SFHs).
-The disadvantage is that the huge parameter space ($N \sim 100$) makes it hard to implement conventional Bayesian sampling schemes to evaluate the probability distribution function on the parameters.
-In this work we use an algebraic version of \starlight, henceforth dubbed \alstar.
-The code performs the same spectral decomposition in terms of a base of $N$ model-spectra, but solving the NNLS problem instead of the MCMC-like sampling scheme implemented in \starlight.
+Instead of postulating an a priori $\psi(t; \Theta)$ function, one can describe galaxy evolution in terms of an arbitrary positive combination of $N$ stellar populations of different ages and metallicities.
+This non-parametric approach is the one implemented in the \starlight\ code \citep{cid-fernandes2005}, which has been employed in numerous spectroscopic studies based on SDSS, CALIFA, MaNGA, and other datasets.
+Its advantage with respect to parametric codes is that the more flexible description of the SFH in general leads to better spectral fits, particularly in objects that undergo multiple star formation episodes (parametric codes have a hard time dealing with multi-modal SFHs).
+The disadvantage is that the huge parameter space ($N \sim 100$) makes it hard to implement conventional Bayesian sampling schemes to evaluate the probability distribution function of the parameters.
+In this work we used an algebraic version of \starlight, henceforth dubbed \alstar.
+The code performs the same spectral decomposition in terms of a base of $N$ model spectra, but solving the NNLS problem instead of the MCMC-like sampling scheme implemented in \starlight.
 The non-linear effects of dust attenuation are dealt with separately, solving the problem for different values of $\tau_V$ and finding the best solution.
-The specific base used in this paper comprises populations of 16 ages and 7 metallicities as in \citet{werle2019}, except that here each age corresponds to a `square burst' (a period of constant SFR between adjacent age bins).
+The specific base used in this paper comprises populations of 16 ages and seven metallicities, as in \citet{werle2019}, except that here each age corresponds to a `square burst' (a period of constant SFR between adjacent age bins).